Facebook Execs to Address Advertisers in Mass Meeting

 A Facebook spokeswoman did not comment on new calls for Kaplan to be fired, but said of the new meeting with advertisers: “It’s normal for us to have conversations with advertisers and discuss issues, including policy matters.
 This is something we do routinely and will keep doing.”

 A notable holdout from the boycott so far is Procter & Gamble, which sources say has been in active discussions with the main groups behind the boycott, Color of Change and the NAACP regarding the effort.
 Facebook is still trying to schedule a meeting with those groups, as WWD reported last week.
-P&G is Facebook’s largest advertiser, spending $30 million on Facebook over the last two months alone and another $36 million on Instagram, according to Pathmatics data from Sling & Stone, a marketing agency that tracks spend.
+P&G is Facebook’s largest advertiser, spending $30 million on Facebook over the last two months alone and another $36 million on Instagram, according to data from Pathmatics, which tracks digital advertising.

 Other major advertisers on the platforms that have yet to join the boycott are Amazon.com, which spent $17 million over the last two months across Facebook and Instagram; HBO, which spent $20 million; and Wish.com, which spent $14 million.